FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm-udir
 2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm-udir
 4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm-udir
+##### ethip4ipsec1spe-ip4base-policy-outbound-nocrypto
+1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1spe-ip4base-policy-outbound-nocrypto
+2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1spe-ip4base-policy-outbound-nocrypto
+4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1spe-ip4base-policy-outbound-nocrypto
+##### ethip4ipsec100spe-ip4base-policy-outbound-nocrypto
+1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec100spe-ip4base-policy-outbound-nocrypto
+2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec100spe-ip4base-policy-outbound-nocrypto
+4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec100spe-ip4base-policy-outbound-nocrypto
+##### ethip4ipsec1000spe-ip4base-policy-outbound-nocrypto
+1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000spe-ip4base-policy-outbound-nocrypto
+2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000spe-ip4base-policy-outbound-nocrypto
+4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000spe-ip4base-policy-outbound-nocrypto
+##### ethip4ipsec1spe-cache-ip4base-policy-outbound-nocrypto
+1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1spe-cache-ip4base-policy-outbound-nocrypto
+2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1spe-cache-ip4base-policy-outbound-nocrypto
+4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1spe-cache-ip4base-policy-outbound-nocrypto
+##### ethip4ipsec100spe-cache-ip4base-policy-outbound-nocrypto
+1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec100spe-cache-ip4base-policy-outbound-nocrypto
+2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec100spe-cache-ip4base-policy-outbound-nocrypto
+4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec100spe-cache-ip4base-policy-outbound-nocrypto
+##### ethip4ipsec1000spe-cache-ip4base-policy-outbound-nocrypto
+1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000spe-cache-ip4base-policy-outbound-nocrypto
+2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000spe-cache-ip4base-policy-outbound-nocrypto
+4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000spe-cache-ip4base-policy-outbound-nocrypto
 ## ./ip4
 ### intel-xl710
 #### af_xdp